An operator algebraic approach to fusion category symmetry on the lattice: Introduction

-The proof that such fusion categories are integral uses a standard $K$-theory obstruction for categorical symmetries on C*-algebras.
-Our construction of tensor product symmetries for an integral fusion categories utilizes a standard MPO action on an anyon chain, and then conjugates by a bounded spread isomorphism to a tensor product quasi-local algebra.
+The proof that any fusion category realized as symmetries on a tensor product quasi-local algebra must be integral uses a standard $K$-theory obstruction for categorical symmetries on C*-algebras \cite{MR4419534}.
+Our construction of tensor product symmetries for any integral fusion categories is new, and utilizes a standard MPO action on an anyon chain, but then conjugates by a bounded spread isomorphism to a tensor product quasi-local algebra.

-An interesting observation is that if $\mathcal{C}$ is anomaly-free, we can construct \textit{on-site} actions using a fiber functor (see \cite{meng2025noninvertiblesptsonsiterealization}).
 In our framework, we define a categorical symmetry to be \textit{on-site} if the associated symmetry channels have $0$-spread (i.e. are strictly locality preserving).
-We see that for the anomalous integral fusion categories, our construction above is not on-site, since conjugating by a bounded spread isomorphism destroys this property, introducing spread into the symmetry channels.
+As mentioned above, if $\mathcal{C}$ is anomaly-free, we can construct \textit{on-site} actions using a fiber functor (see \cite{meng2025noninvertiblesptsonsiterealization, seifnashri2025disentanglinganomalyfreesymmetriesquantum}).
+Examining our construction above, however, we see that it generally produces non on-site actions.
 This suggests a connection between ``onsite-ability" and the existence of a fiber functor.
-We prove the following theorem, which in Corollary \ref{cor:on-siteanomaly} in the main body of the paper.
+We prove the following theorem, which is Corollary \ref{cor:on-siteanomaly} in the main body of the paper.

 \begin{thmalpha} A fusion category is realized as on-site symmetries of a tensor product quasi-local algebra if and only if $\mathcal{C}$ admits a fiber functor. \end{thmalpha}